U.S. bobsled’s secret weapon: A mysterious ‘genius’ who sees things others don’t

 Asked about hiring van den Berg away from Canada, USABS’s McGuire tread carefully, saying, “I knew he was available.
 And certainly his reputation was out there. … The timing of it lined up.
 I don’t know the details [of what happened between van den Berg and Team Canada], and I don’t necessarily need to know.”

 For Team USA, van den Berg’s motivating principle will be efficiency.
-In Beijing, U.S. bobsledders will be racing on BMW/Designworks sleds built last decade at a cost of about $250,000 each, in part because each piece — cowling, chassis, runners, steering mechanisms — were built in different places, by different firms, and assembled piecemeal.
+In Beijing, U.S. bobsledders are racing largely on BMW/Designworks sleds built last decade at a cost of about $250,000 each, in part because each piece — cowling, chassis, runners, steering mechanisms — were built in different places, by different firms, and assembled piecemeal.
 Once van den Berg’s sled-building project gets underway post-Beijing, that will all change.

 “They hired me to replace the fleet,” van den Berg said of USABS.
 “We’re going to assemble everything, make it fit, weld — all [in Lake Placid].
 That’s never been done.
 So if there is a rule change, we can adapt quickly.
 In the past, if they wanted to change something, it took three years.
 Now, we’ll be able to do it between races.
 Because we build everything ourselves.
 We have materials.
 We own all the drawings, so we have the [intellectual property] rights.
 And in the end, that’s going to make it a lot cheaper.”